Approved December 01, 2019 (Effective from February 03, 2020)

 - The Board will comprise a minimum of four Directors and a maximum of 13.
 Up to six Directors are Regional Directors, one from each of the regions – North America, South and Central America, Europe, Asia, Africa and Australasia.
 Up to seven Directors shall be At-large Board Directors.

 - The Board shall include at least four Officers – President, Vice President, Treasurer, and Secretary.

 - The Board may create or abolish Officer positions from time to time as it deems appropriate.

-- The President of the Alliance shall be the chairperson of meetings and the Board.
+- The President of the Alliance shall be the chairperson of meetings of the Board.
 In the absence of the President, the Vice President shall so act.
-If at any meeting, neither the President nor the Vice President is present, the Directors present must choose an alternative chairperson for the meeting.
+If at any meeting, neither the President nor the Vice President is present, the Board Directors present must choose an alternative chairperson for the meeting.

-- The Board may meet and otherwise dispatch its business and regulate its meetings as it sees fit, but must hold at least six scheduled meetings per year to which all Directors are invited.
+- The Board may meet and otherwise dispatch its business and regulate its meetings as it sees fit, but must hold at least six scheduled meetings per year to which all Board Directors are invited.
 Meetings of the Board may include in-person meetings, teleconferences, video conferences or other formats as the Board chooses.

 - Only the President and any other persons specifically designated by the Board as the President’s agents for this purpose, may communicate or purport to communicate officially on behalf of the Alliance.

 - Elections for Board Directors shall be held immediately before each Annual General Meeting or at such other times as the Board deems necessary.